New England Riptide

 The New England Riptide was a women's professional fastpitch softball team based in Lowell, Massachusetts.
-Since the 2004 season, they have played as a member of National Pro Fastpitch.
+They began play in the 2004 season as a member of National Pro Fastpitch.
 Operations were suspended in February 2009.

 History

 2004

 The 2004 season ended with the Riptide having a record of 25 wins and 35 losses.
 The Riptide finished fourth in the league for the regular season.
 The Riptide lost the championship game to the NY/NJ Juggernaut.

 2005

 The Riptide finished the season with a record of 25 wins and 23 losses in the year following their championship appearance.
 The pitching staff was led by Jocelyn Forest and Danielle Henderson during the 2005 season.
 Forest who had an ERA of 1.09 in 77 innings pitched, finished the season with an 8-2 record.
 Henderson led the Riptide with 125 innings pitched, and had season ERA of 1.96 and 150 strikeouts in the 2005 season.
 The offense was highlighted by Kellie Wilkerson who led the Riptide in average (.435), on-base percentage (.602), slugging percentage (.681), stolen bases (6), walks (28), and home runs (4).
 In addition to being the leader of the offense, Wilkerson also filled in pitching during the season.